setzstone/aiacid/README.md

 **Q. How can I support your work?**

 A. [Subscribe to my youtube](https://www.youtube.com/@DanielDavidAllenChannel).
-The more subscribers I have, the more people will find my work, and that will open up more opportunities for me to find funding
+The more subscribers I have, the more people will find my work, and that will open up more opportunities for me to find funding.

+**Q. How can I contact you?**

+A. Email me at danieldavidallen@gmail.com